linode/docs/docs/kubernetes/how-to-install-apps-on-kubernetes-with-helm-3/index.md

 ### Access Your App

-1. Navigate to the NoadBalancer that was created in [Cloud Manager](https://cloud.linode.com) and find the IP address.
+1. Navigate to the NodeBalancer that was created in [Cloud Manager](https://cloud.linode.com) and find the IP address.

     ![Find the IP address of the NodeBalancer in Cloud Manager](helm-3-nodebalancer-ip-address.png "Find the IP address of the NodeBalancer in Cloud Manager")

 1. The LoadBalancer that was created for the app will be displayed.
 Because this example uses a cluster created with Linode's `k8s-alpha` CLI (which pre-installs the [Linode CCM](https://github.com/linode/linode-cloud-controller-manager)), the LoadBalancer will be implemented as a [Linode NodeBalancer](https://www.linode.com/nodebalancers).

-1. Copy the value under the `IP Address` column for the NoadBalancer and then paste it into your web browser.
+1. Copy the value under the `IP Address` column for the NodeBalancer and then paste it into your web browser.
 You should see the Ghost website:

     ![Ghost home page](helm-3-ghost-homepage.png "Ghost home page")